Hijabi Bridal

 Shoe accessories for modern Muslim wedding dresses span heels, platforms, and flats depending on the wedding dress type and the bride's comfort preference.
 Traditional embroidered flat shoes (juttis) remain a beloved accessories choice for lehenga and sharara styles.
 Hijabi Bridal's jutti collection carries embroidered flat shoes in gold, silver, and jewel-tone colors to coordinate with 2026 bridal looks.

 Belt accessories are a 2026 wedding fashion trend worth noting.
-A slim embroidered or jeweled belt worn at the waist over a lehenga or ball gown adds definition to the silhouette while staying fully within modest styling.
+A slim embroidered or jeweled belt worn at the waist over an abaya-style caftan or full length dress adds definition to the silhouette while staying fully within modest styling.
 Browse Hijabi Bridal's bridal belt collection for accessories that work across multiple dress styles.

 Where US Muslim Brides Are Shopping in 2026